 Go on a free walking tour.

-We were surprised to find that such an expensive city has a number of free and tip-based Indie Singapore, and Sneakpeek Singapore all run interesting-looking tours of different neighborhoods.
+We were surprised to find that such an expensive city has a number of free and tip-based Indie Singapore and Sneakpeek Singapore both run interesting-looking tours of different neighborhoods.
 We can’t personally vouch for any of them, but we’ll definitely be taking at least one next time we’re in Singapore (and will report back!)., and we only wished we’d learned about them sooner and been able to go on one!
-Singapore Footprints,

 Take advantage of free things to do in Singapore.